hmgu-itg/challenge/README.md

     - Do the same, but offline, using the dbSNP r.150 VCF file.
     - Answer the above 2 questions in build 37.
     - If the user sends you 7,000 such chromosome positions, how would the above methods perform?
 Do you know of any alternatives?
-2. for appropriately named chr files, add a column to the beginning of the file containing the chromosome code ("chr" followed by the number of the chromosome, 1 to 22)
+6. for appropriately named chr files, add a column to the beginning of the file containing the chromosome code ("chr" followed by the number of the chromosome, 1 to 22)
-3. Download the 1000 Genomes sites VCF file for chromosome 21 [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/ALL.chr21_GRCh38_sites.20170504.vcf.gz).
+7. Download the 1000 Genomes sites VCF file for chromosome 21 [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/ALL.chr21_GRCh38_sites.20170504.vcf.gz).
 We want to compare it to [a locally stored file](data/ALL.chr21_GRCh38_sites.20170504.vcf.gz).
     - What is the fastest way to check the integrity of, or compare, any such downloaded file?
     - If you find that the files are indeed different, how do you find their differences?
 Keep in mind that this kind of file can be very large (>100Gb).
     - If you found no differences in the end, what could cause a false alarm?
-4. What is the p-value corresponding to standard normal z-scores of 10.35, 29.7, 45.688 and 78.1479?
+8. What is the p-value corresponding to standard normal z-scores of 10.35, 29.7, 45.688 and 78.1479?
-5. We want to round a column of numbers to `n` digits, with values with 5 as their rightmost significant digit rounded up.
+9. We want to round a column of numbers to `n` digits, with values with 5 as their rightmost significant digit rounded up.
 Use the language of your choice.
-6. Is [this HRC-imputed file](https://drive.google.com/open?id=1dOYlwIlAyz9-i4gVy2sgpQv_4YX9Y5nU) missing any chromosomes?
+10. Is [this HRC-imputed file](https://drive.google.com/open?id=1dOYlwIlAyz9-i4gVy2sgpQv_4YX9Y5nU) missing any chromosomes?
 Try to find out in seconds if you can.
+11. Find out the coordinates of the _ADIPOQ_ gene.
+Your method should be generalisable to a list of genes and take a few seconds to run (take inspiration from question 5).
+Then, find out:
+    - the coordinates of the exons of its canonical transcript.
+    - all documented variants in this gene.
+    - all phenotype-associated variants.
+    - all documented loss-of-function (LoF) variants in this gene.
+How did you define LoF?
+    - If asked to find all regulatory variants that potentially affect this gene, which questions would you ask and how would you proceed?

 ### Statistical genetics
 1. you sample 10,000 variants from a WGS file.
 Which MAF more likely.